-Over time, and as varying spiritual and self developmental systems have evolved, the chakra system has been modified by some and now there are many other variations offered by other spiritual schools of thought now claim up to 50 various chakras.
+Over time, and as varying spiritual and self developmental systems have evolved, the chakra system has been studied further.
+Some spiritual schools of thought now claim up to 50 various chakras.

 This post will give you greater insight into the workings of these energy centers and how they have impact on your day to day life and spiritual development.

 Chakra meditation techniques for beginners can and will work for everyone.
 All it requires is self belief and the commitment and willingness to try it.

 Balance And Alignment Of Energy